How to Save 10000 in a Year

 - Building a larger emergency fund

-- Paying off some of your debt
+- Paying off some of credit cards or student loan debt

 - Putting money down on a home